Job Expired

 1 Position

-Master's or Bachelor's Degree in Management, Economics Accounting, Mathematics, Statistics, Engineering or in a related field of study with relevant work experience, out of which two year as principal Officer or equivalent.
+MA or BA Degree in Accounting, Finance, Economics, Management, Business Administration, Banking & Finance or in a related field of study with relevant work experience, out of which 3 years in Expert, Principal, Supervisor, Senior or other equivalent position.

 Addis Ababa